andrexp/gardena-local-control/README.md

 ⚠️ BE AWARE YOU MAY LOSE YOUR WARRANTY!
 ANY MODIFICATIONS WILL BE DONE AT YOUR OWN RISK!
 THE GARDENA SUPPORT MAY NOT BE ABLE TO HELP YOU IF YOU BRICK YOUR GATEWAY OR DEVICE PERMANENTLY! ⚠️

-This small script is for simple communication between the Gardena Smart Gateway and a MQTT broker of your desire - **without any need of cloud infrastructure**.
-It has been tested with the Gardena Smart Gateway (Art.
+This small script is for simple communication between the Gardena Smart Garden Gateway and a MQTT broker of your desire - **without any need of cloud infrastructure**.
+It has been tested with the Gardena Smart Garden Gateway (Art.
 No. 190005).
-Required prequisions are rooting the Gateway and enabling the nngforward-service (see [FAQ](#faq) below)
+Required prequisions are rooting the Gateway and enabling the nngforward-service (see [FAQ](#faq) below).
+The Bluetooth powered devices are not covered through this solution.

 Note that this piece of software is currently in an early state.
 We wanted to push anything as soon as possible to share it to all of you.
 Take care with us 💚